DestinationsTeamsStacksBlogWC26Index

 • Signature food: The 'Mumbo Lumbo Jumbo crab' developed by Chef Spike Mendelsohn is described as a signature item for the arena, available at his 'Arena Bar & Eats' which debuted in the 2025-26 season.

-• Local tradition: Washington Capitals fans are known to bang on the glass during games.
+• Fan tradition: Washington Capitals fans are known to bang on the glass during games.

 • Clyde's of Gallery Place